exercism/r/exercises/hamming/README.md

 # Implementation notes

-The Hamming distance is only defined for sequences of equal length, so an attempt to calculate it between sequences of different lengths should not work.
-The general handling of this situation (e.g., raising an exception vs returning a special value) may differ between languages.
+The Hamming distance is only defined for sequences of equal length.
+This means that based on the definition, each language could deal with getting sequences of equal length differently.

 ## Installation
 See [this guide](https://exercism.io/tracks/r/installation) for instructions on how to setup your local R environment.